Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Fisher-Rao Gradient Flows of -divergences

 For the $f$-divergence, its first variation with respect to $\rho$ is $f'\bigl(\frac{\rho}{\rhopo}\bigr) - \E_{\rho}[ f'(\frac{\rho}{\rhopo})]$ where we subtract a constant so that its mean is zero.
 Using the formula of the Fisher-Rao metric \eqref{eq:FR-metric}, we get the corresponding Fisher-Rao gradient flow as

 We note that the Fisher-Rao metric \eqref{eq:FR-metric} stands out as the unique metric, up to constants, that satisfies the diffeomorphism invariance property \cite{cencov2000statistical, ay2015information, bauer2016uniqueness}.
 Under the Fisher-Rao metric, these gradient flows are expected to maintain this invariance.
 The diffeomorphism invariance implies that the convergence property of Fisher-Rao gradient flows for a general target density $\rhopo$ aligns with that for the standard Gaussian target density, and may achieve a convergence rate independent of $\rhopo$.
-For this reason, they have been widely used in sampling applications.

 When $f(x)=x\log x$ which corresponds to the KL divergence, we get

 which is the most commonly used Fisher-Rao gradient flow for sampling applications \cite{lu2019accelerating,chen2023sampling,lu2022birth,domingo2023explicit,yan2023learning}.
 When $f(x) = (x-1)^2$ which corresponds to the $\chi^2$ divergence, we get